sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 > Jesus answered them, "I told you, and you do not believe.
 The works that I do in my Father's name bear witness about me" (John 10:25 ESV)

+In this passage in John, we learn three critical things about the authority of Christ:
+- It was given to Him by His Father (John 5:27)
+- It was received and exercised through faith (John 5:30)
+- It was used in line with the Will of the Father (John 5:30)

 Notes for other entries
 -----------------------